Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 Warnings and errors by compiler help to write nice code.
 Using ``WARN``, ``IGNORE`` and ``ERROR`` pragmas you can more flexible configure warnings which are indicate bugs.

 Consider some examples.
-Examples have been proposed or updated with comments by @scott-fleischman.
+All examples have been created or updated pursuant remarks by @scott-fleischman.

 1. `Suppress orphan instance warning per instance <https://gitlab.haskell.org/ghc/ghc/issues/10150>`_.
 We disable ``-Worphans`` warning for ``instance ApplyFunc Box`` but warning for ``instance ApplyFunc Bottle`` works.
    ::